 On Thursday, November 16, 2017, the GLBT Center and the GLBT Faculty and Staff Network hosted its fourth annual Holiday Potluck.
-This annual event serves as opportunity for GLBT students to gather in a place of community, solidarity and care.
+This annual event serves as an opportunity for GLBT students to gather in a place of community, solidarity and care.
 Nearly 100 students and over 15 faculty and staff were in attendance.

 “It was great to have an intimate and safe space to make connections with new friends and reestablish connections with friends I hadn’t seen a while,” said a returning student.
 Their statement was echoed by others in attendance.
 Another student stated, “Attending the potluck helped me to connect to my queer family on campus….
 It was better than going home to my family for Thanksgiving dinner.”
 For many GLBT college students, the holidays are a time of navigating family and hometowns that are potentially isolating and unwelcoming.